 Before diving into my presentation formally, my favorite suggestions for managing paper load comes from Shelley Reid’s insightful thoughts posted in her “Shelley’s Quick Guides for Writing Teachers.”
 Many of Reid’s principles are sprinkled into my presentation here.

-I offer the next few slides with only minimal comment.
+I offer the next few slides with minimal comment, but feel free to review the text in each one.

 “Before you Grade” considerations

-After discussing some strategies “before you grade,” I swith to pragmatic suggestions “while you grade.”
+After discussing some strategies “before you grade,” I switch to pragmatic suggestions “while you grade.”

 “While you Grade” considerations